How to Build a Small Business Website

 2. Hire professionals or do it yourself

 Do not hire cheap website designers, because you will end up with a cheap looking website.
 Your website is the face of your business, it is the last place you should cut corners.
 If hiring professionals is out of reach, build the website yourself using established off-the-shelf tools.
 Simply typing ‘how to build a website’ on any of the search engines, should get you started.
 It shouldn’t be so difficult since you have an idea of what you want to the website to look like.
 Do it yourself website platforms always have easy templates that make the entire process a lot easier.
 If that doesn’t work, hire a vetted professional web developer.
-A website can be pricey but it will be worth the investment.

 3. It’s not a day’s job